sebastianden/aws_lambda_sklearn/README.md

 # Serving a Machine Learning Model with AWS Lambda

 This guide explains how to serve a [sci-kit learn](https://scikit-learn.org/stable/) ML model via [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS API Gateway](https://aws.amazon.com/api-gateway/).
-Although the example is quite specific and the ML model simple, the method can be easily adopted for more difficult models.
-The concept of building an AWL Lambda layer can also be extended to other python package dependencies.
+Although the example is quite specific and the ML model simple, the method can easily be adopted for more complex models.
+The concept of building an AWS Lambda layer can also be extended to other python package dependencies.

 <div align="center">
 	<img width=500 src="images/architecture.png" alt="architecture">